user-cont/release-bot/README.md

 so you can keep track of what changes were made by bot and what are your own.

 You can also create a Github app and use it as an authentication mechanism for the bot.
-For that you need specify the three config values prefixed with `github_app`.
+For that you need to specify the three config values prefixed with `github_app`.

 ## Upstream repository